Whether you are brand new to haiku or have already dipped a toe into Bashō’s pond, we are glad that you have found us.

 The Haiku Foundation holds the largest online repository of English-language haiku in the world.
 More than 4,700 pieces of haiku and haiku-related literature are available in our digital library.
 Our website contains a wealth of information about haiku for practitioners of all ages.
 Our organization is also putting together an online encyclopedia of haiku, known as Haikupedia.

-If you have questions, or would like to see us tackle a subject that we don’t have planned, please contact us.
+If you have questions or comments, please contact us.
 We appreciate your thoughts.

 Thanks for joining us on the haiku journey!